Will AI Replace Zookeepers? Monitoring Hits 52%, But Animal Bonds Cannot Be Automated

 The Relationship Factor

 Here is something AI researchers rarely discuss: many zoo animals form genuine bonds with their keepers.
 Elephants recognize their keepers' voices.
 Great apes develop preferences for specific staff members.
-Some species will only cooperate with medical procedures when their trusted keeper is present.
+Some species will only cooperate with medical procedures when their trusted keeper is present [Claim].
 This relational dimension of zookeeping has zero automation potential.

 By 2028, AI exposure is projected to reach 50%, but automation risk is expected to stay at approximately 35% [Estimate].
 Zoos will become more data-driven, more efficient in monitoring, and better at predicting health issues.
 But the keeper-animal relationship remains the foundation of good zoo care.